86009 Communication and Construction: Generative Methods6cp; 1hpw (interactive lecture), 2hpw (studio, Wednesdays)

 There are course requisites for this subject.
 See access conditions.

 It is expected that students have basic skills in spatial surveying, 2D drawing and 3D modelling.

-This subject is the second in a series of spatial representation subjects and a first introduction to construction technologies.
+This subject is the second in a series of spatial representation subjects and the first introduction to construction technologies.

-In the previous Context session, students explored basic concepts of spatial representation through a process of surveying and depicting spaces using the following techniques: surveying, measuring up and sketching; various forms of orthographic projection including: plan, section, elevation and axonometric; post-production of drawings; composition of spatial narratives; exploration of reproduction formats and exhibition management.
+In the previous C&C (Communication and Construction), students explored basic concepts of spatial representation through a process of surveying and depicting spaces using the following techniques: surveying, measuring up and sketching, and various forms of spatial projection including plan, section, elevation, axonometric and perspective.

 Detailed subject description.